Phab's Inclusive Living Experience Projects

 To reduce social isolation and help develop interpersonal and social skills amongst participants

-Activities» By living, working and playing as a team and encouraging and supporting each other, participants will learn to consider others and make friendships.
+Activities» By living, working and playing as a team, encouraging and supporting each other, children and young people will learn to understand needs of others

 Success will be demonstrated as for aim 1, with softer targets ranging from communicating with someone unknown to sharing or cheering someone on, as well as friendships forged.

-They will take their new found personal and practical skills and confidence back home, making them more independent and able to better interact and socialise with their family members and peers.
+The children will take their new found personal and practical skills and confidence back home, making them more independent and able to better interact and socialise with their family members and peers.
 This will take some pressure off families and reduce the social isolation for the children and young people.
-Families and participants will gain confidence to pursue other activities locally.
-Participant feedback and evaluation forms from families will demonstrate the impact of the Projects.
+Families and children will gain confidence to pursue other activities locally.
+Children's feedback and evaluation forms from families will demonstrate the impact of the Projects.

 Current Funding / Pledges

-The courses will be run at Bendrigg Lodge in the Lake District, Duke’s Barn in Derbyshire, at the Avon Tyrrell Centre in the New Forest - all fully accessible outdoor activity centres with trained and CRB checked dedicated staff.
+Five Projects will be run at Bendrigg Lodge in the Lake District and at the Avon Tyrrell Centre in the New Forest - all fully accessible outdoor activity centres with trained and DBS checked dedicated staff.
 Participants will be drawn from all across England and Wales.
+We also have four places on a Jubilee Sailing Trust 5-day voyage from Southampton

-135 disabled and disadvantaged children and young people aged 8 to 25 from across England and Wales.
+116 disabled and disadvantaged children and young people aged 8 to 25 from across England and Wales.
 Many with complex needs requiring the dedicated support of a special carer or two volunteers.
 Disabilities can include Cerebral Palsy, sensory impairment, Learning Disabilities, Epilepsy, Aspergers, Autism, Downs Syndrome, Spinal Muscular Atrophy, or acquired injury.
-Non-disabled children such as siblings of children with a disability and children from disadvantaged backgrounds.
+Including some non-disabled children, e.g. children from disadvantaged background and siblings of children with a disability

 Read more about the Charity running this project.